john-hale/ROC-Values-and-Patterns/README.md

      A parallel algorithm
     An OpenMPI implementation for said algorithm
     Performance metrics
-    Some thoughtful analysis and discussion driven by:
+    Some thoughtful analysis and discussion on your process driven by:
     A Presentation on Friday

 Shark Week has no rules, except to make it an interesting experience, learn something and be kind!

+I recommend you assign a 'documentarian' from your group to capture your design/implementation process in its full glory.